VRLabs/15-Bits-Position-Rotation-Networking/README.md

 Locate "Synced Object/Sync Target" and take it out of the prefab hierarchy.
 Place it somewhere that will be in world space by the time you set SyncedObject/Control as True, as you should be trying to sync a world object.

-"Active" players will have loaded your avatar before placing the world object.
-"Late" players loaded your avatar after you've already placed it.
+"Active" players will have loaded your avatar before setting SyncedObject/Control to True.
+"Late" players loaded your avatar after SyncedObject/Control is True.
 There is another kind of player that uses the Avatar Distance Hider and did not finish networking before your avatar was hidden.
 Try to show the most appropriate effect to the player.

 "SyncedObject/Finished" will be True when a player has finished networking.